Skip to main content

 If your PacePoints line is below the guideline, you've used fewer PacePoints than expected for this time of day.
 You may have some capacity for more activity later in the day.

-Can I see how many points I'd used at a specific time of day?
+Can I see how many points I've used at a specific time of day?

 Yes, tap and hold anywhere on the chart to see your PacePoints at any point in the day.
 The chart shows your PacePoints in 5-minute increments.